 How To Buy A New Car

+In fact, driving older POS vehicles for the past decade allowed us to buy a brand new car this week.
 Buying a new car is downright blasphemous in the financial independence, early retirement community.
 For many, buying a new car a cardinal financial sin.

 This post isn’t to try and convince you otherwise nor to justify my decision to buy a new car.
 You shouldn’t feel the need to justify your financial decisions to anyone but yourself.
 Personal finance is just that – personal.